 Max Heuzler hotels will be a safe bet.
 It’s a German bike hire and tour company that attracts mainly Germans.
 If you are a different nationality and want to practise your German, why not give it a go

-The road up from sa Calabra is notorious for it’s difficulty in gradient and the length of the hill.
+The road up from sa Calabra (northern Mallorca) is notoriously difficult for it’s gradient and length of the climb.
 Professional cycle teams use it for pre-season and Bradley Wiggins holds an unofficial record of 22 minutes and 30 seconds.
-If you decide to have a go you will realise what a phenominal achievement this is!
+If you decide to have a go you will realise what a phenomenal achievement this is!

 See also Cycling Events at the end of this article